 Wesley is originally from a small rural southern town in Georgia and displayed an artistic talent at an early age.
 He enrolled in Valdosta State University’s BFA Program on a competitive art scholarship, but after several years of study decided to leave and head for Hollywood, California.
-Infatuated with hyperrealism, Wesley pursued work in the motion picture industry creating realistic people, characters, and animals.
-His obsession with advanced translucent silicones led him to develop his own formulas and techniques, which in turn catapulted him to the forefront of the makeup effects industry.
+Infatuated with hyperrealism, Wesley pursued work in the motion picture industry creating realistic people and animals.
+His obsession with advanced translucent silicones led him to develop his own formulas and techniques, which in turn catapulted him to the forefront of his field.
 Wesley has worked on over 75 motion pictures and television shows.
 His credits include A Beautiful Mind, Hannibal, Batman and Robin, The Rock, and Collateral.
-He has personally worked with such actors as Robert De Niro, Tom Cruise, Robin Williams, Julia Roberts, Will Smith, Chow Yun-Fat, and Russell Crowe.
+He has personally worked with such actors as Robert De Niro, Tom Cruise, Robin Williams, Bruce Willis, Julia Roberts, Will Smith, Chow Yun-Fat, and Russell Crowe.

 In 2002, Wesley became dissatisfied with the medium of film and moved to the mountains of North Carolina with his wife and two children to pursue Fine Art Sculpture full time.
 He still works on the occasional film to "keep a fresh perspective on both his sculpture and his psyche", but spends most of his time completing both public and private commissions as well as pursuing his own compositions.

 - Board of Directors 2018-The National Sculpture Society

 - Pellett Master Sculptor Resident- 2018 Brookgreen Gardens